mudge/argon2id/README.md

 #=> "$argon2id$v=19$m=19456,t=2,p=1$ZS2nBFWBpnt28HjtzNOW4w$SQ+p+dIcWbpzWpZQ/ZZFj8IQkyhYZf127U4QdkRmKFU"
 ```

+By default, `Argon2id::Password.create` will use the second set of parameters
+recommended by [OWASP][OWASP Password Storage Cheat Sheet] but these can be
-Argon2id's various parameters can be overridden by passing keyword arguments to
+overridden by passing keyword arguments to `Argon2id::Password.create`:
-`Argon2id::Password.create`:

 * `t_cost`: the "time cost" given as a number of iterations (defaults to 2)
 * `m_cost`: the "memory cost" given in kibibytes (defaults to 19 mebibytes)